Chart Color Schemes

 An assessment of population growth drivers in Chermside West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Chermside West's population was around 7,010 as of November 2025.
-This is an increase of 399 people from the 6,611 reported in the 2021 Census, reflecting a growth rate of 6.0%.
-The change can be inferred from the estimated resident population of 7,008 in June 2024 and the addition of 8 validated new addresses since the Census date.
-This results in a population density ratio of 2,061 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Chermside West's growth rate since the census is within 1.3 percentage points of the SA3 area's 7.3%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 66.4% of overall population gains during recent periods, driving primary population growth in the area.
+Chermside West's population was approximately 7,110 as of February 2026.
+This figure represents an increase of 499 people, a 7.5% rise from the 2021 Census which reported a population of 6,611.
+The growth is inferred from the estimated resident population of 7,008 in June 2024 and an additional 8 validated new addresses since the Census date.
+This results in a population density of 2,091 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Chermside West's growth rate of 7.5% since the census is within 0.6 percentage points of the SA3 area (8.1%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 66.4% of overall population gains in recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, population projections indicate a growth of 754 persons by 2041, reflecting an increase of 10.7% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of statistical areas across the nation.
+By 2041, Chermside West is expected to expand by 754 persons based on the latest annual ERP population numbers, reflecting a total gain of 9.2% over the 17 years.

 Frequently Asked Questions - Population